K4liber/definit/README.md

 A definition can only reference to another definition from a lower level.

 Over time, the DAG can be updated with more precise and better placed definitions.
-It is a kind of living, systematic knowledge representation of a specific field of knowledge.
+It is a kind of living, systematic creation of scientific terminology for a specific field.

 ## Why?